PoCInnovation/Workshops/software/23.Starton/backend/README.md

 ### 1 - The backend's root

 Here is the root of the backend system.
-I will not describe you all the files and folders but only the most importants.
+I will not describe you all the files and folders but only the most important ones.

 The file `package.json` is a config file, it describes a lot of informations such as dependencies, the project's name, author, and licence, but the most interesting section is the script section.
 This section can allow us to implement rules to interact with the project.
 For example, the rule "dev" allows us to start the project with the command `nodemon src/index.ts`.